LLM Inference at the Edge: Mobile, NPU, and GPU Performance Efficiency Trade-offs Under Sustained Load: Abstract

 \section{Abstract}

 Deploying large language models on-device for always-on personal agents demands sustained inference from hardware tightly constrained in power, thermal envelope, and memory.
 We benchmark Qwen~2.5~1.5B (4-bit quantised) across four platforms: a Raspberry Pi~5 with Hailo-10H NPU, a Samsung Galaxy S24 Ultra, an iPhone~16 Pro, and a laptop NVIDIA RTX~4050 GPU.
-Using a fixed 258-token prompt over 20 warm-condition iterations per device, we measure throughput, latency, power, and thermal behaviour.
-For mobile platforms, thermal management supersedes peak compute as the primary constraint: the iPhone~16 Pro loses nearly half its throughput within two iterations, and the S24 Ultra suffers a hard OS-enforced GPU frequency floor that terminates inference entirely.
+Using a fixed 258-token prompt over 20 warm-condition iterations per device under greedy decoding, we measure throughput, latency, power, and thermal behaviour.
+For mobile platforms, thermal management supersedes peak compute as the primary constraint: the iPhone~16 Pro loses roughly 40\% of its peak throughput within three iterations and settles into a Hot-state plateau near 23.7~tok/s, while the S24 Ultra degrades $\sim$15\% over 20 iterations into a Snapdragon governor-regulated plateau near 10~tok/s.
 On dedicated hardware, distinct constraints dominate: the RTX~4050 is bounded by its battery power ceiling, while the Hailo-10H is limited by on-module memory bandwidth.
 The RTX~4050 sustains 131.7~tok/s at 34.1~W; the Hailo-10H sustains 6.9~tok/s at under 2~W with near-zero variance, matching the RTX~4050 in energy proportionality at $19\times$ lower throughput.
 Results should be interpreted as platform-level deployment characterisations for a single model and prompt type, reflecting hardware and software combined, rather than general claims about hardware capability alone.